donejs/donejs/docs/guides/place-my-order.md

 The way our application is set up, now all a continuous integration server has to do is clone the application repository, run `npm install`, and then run `npm test`.
 There are many open source CI servers, the most popular one probably [Jenkins](https://jenkins-ci.org/), and many hosted solutions like [Travis CI](https://travis-ci.org/).

 We will use Travis as our hosted solution because it is free for open source projects.
 It works with your GitHub account which it will use to sign up.
-Once signed in, go to `Accounts` (in the dropdown under you name) to enable the `place-my-order` repository:
+First, [sign up](https://travis-ci.org/), then go to `Accounts` (in the dropdown under you name) to enable the `place-my-order` repository:

 ![Enabling the repository on Travis CI](static/img/guide-travis-ci.png)